Andy Kim (singer): Life and career

 Kim was born Androwis Youakim (أندرواس يوآكيم) on 5 December 1946 in Montreal, the third of four sons of Lebanese immigrants.
 His parents came from the mountains of Lebanon.
-In his teens, he moved to New York's Brill Building to pursue a career in music.
+In his teens, he moved to New York to pursue a career in music in the Brill Building.
 He recorded as "Andy Kim", using the different last name, though on his earliest releases he used the name "Youakim" in the writing credits.

 In 1968, after minor recording successes over the previous few years, Kim released the single "How'd We Ever Get This Way?" on the Steed label; it just missed the U.S. Top 20, reaching #21.
 He also co-wrote, with Jeff Barry, "Sugar, Sugar" which was a hit single for the Archies, reaching #1 on the U.S. Billboard Hot 100 and ultimately becoming the RIAA Record of the Year.
 Kim and Barry wrote more songs for the Archies, and also for the Monkees' album Changes in 1970, which Barry produced.

 In 1969, Kim had two hit singles, "Rainbow Ride", which made the US Top 50, and "Baby, I Love You", which got to #9 in the US and #1 in Canada; it was so popular in Canada, it earned him a Gold Leaf (Juno) Award in 1970 as the country's Best Male Vocalist.
 "Baby, I Love You" sold over one million copies, and was awarded a gold disc by the R.I.A.A. in October 1969.

 Over the next few years, Kim recorded a few minor hits, including "Be My Baby" and "It's Your Life" (in 1970) and toured North America extensively.
 In the spring of 1974, he released the self-penned "Rock Me Gently", which went to #1 on the Billboard Hot 100 chart, and to #2 on the UK Singles Chart.
 "Rock Me Gently" sold three million copies globally, earning Kim his second gold disc.